Join us in a city near you and take the Ultimate Challenge!

 - 1. NO CAMERAS OF ANY TYPE WILL BE ALLOWED IN THE DRESSING AREAS OR THEATRE.
 Anyone concealing a camera and asked more than once to remove it from the dressing areas or auditorium will result in removal from the auditorium and/or disqualification of their school.

-- 2. Parents are not to contact the ADA office via phone or email.
+- 2. Parents/students are not to contact the ADA office via phone, email or social accounts.
 All inquiries will be made through their participating studios, for clarity and efficiency of communication.

 - 3. Upon entering any American Dance Awards LLC sponsored event, it is agreed that all students, parents, relatives and teachers will not hold American Dance Awards LLC, it’s staff/directors or the host facilities responsible for any injury or loss of property during the event.

 - 4. There is no limit to the number of entries a studio or dancer may submit, with the following exceptions: Soloists may not compete in the same subject more than once.
 If they have a second solo in the same subject, it must enter as Non-Competitive.
-No soloist will compete more than three (3) solos in any single event.
+No soloist will compete more than three (3) solos in any single ADA event (CDA rules may vary).
 Duo-Class entries will not compete against themselves in the same subject, unless 50% of the group changes.
 A second Duo-Class in the same subject may be entered as Non-Competitive or in an age level above.
 Production entries may have the same dancers and compete more than once in the same category.

 - 5. Age appropriate music, choreography and costumes will be utilized.
 All entries must be considered family entertainment.
-Any entry not considered family entertainment will be penalized and or disqualified at the sole discretion of the ADA judging panel/directors.
+Any entry not considered family entertainment will be penalized and/or disqualified at the sole discretion of the ADA judging panel and/or directors.